multiversx/mx-docs/docs/sdk-and-tools/notifier.md

         Type = "bech32"
         Prefix = "erd"
         Length = 32

-    # CheckDuplicates signals if the events received from observers have been already pushed to clients
-    # Requires a redis instance/cluster and should be used when multiple observers push from the same shard
-    CheckDuplicates = true
 ```

 :::info
 Starting with release `v1.2.0`, `CheckDuplicates` field has been moved from `ConnectorApi` section to
 the newly added `General` section.
+Please make sure to put `CheckDuplicates` field before other inner
+struct fields in `General` section.
 :::

 There are 2 ways to connect observer node with events notifier service: